christianclark123/Splunk-Lab/README.md

 ![image](https://github.com/user-attachments/assets/76807a97-b150-4ee3-b21b-33fa27983814)

-*IMPORTANT* In order to instruct your Splunk forwarder on what is being sent to the Splunk server.
+*IMPORTANT* To instruct your Splunk forwarder on what is being sent to the Splunk server.
 Go to your client PC and go to Local Disk (C:) -> Program Files -> SplunkUniversalForwarder -> etc -> system -> local

 ![image](https://github.com/user-attachments/assets/df7fb514-a293-4b38-9a83-f72afd197c9a)